 To read our complete list of Las Vegas happy hours, click here.

-If you want to eat at really good affordable and moderately-priced restaurants, most of the time you’ll find them off the Las Vegas Strip.
+If you want to eat at really good affordable and moderately-priced restaurants, you’ll find them off the Las Vegas Strip.

 Chinatown is easily accessible from the Las Vegas Strip.
-From the Strip, drive, get a cab or Lyft west along Spring Mountain Rd., and you’ll find cheaper restaurants along Chinatown.
-There’s plenty of Korean BBQ, sushi & noodle places to choose from.
-My favorites are Big Wong, Japanese Curry Zen & Magal BBQ.
+From The Strip, drive, get a cab, or Lyft west along Spring Mountain Road.
+There’s plenty of Korean BBQ, sushi, and noodle places to discover.

-It’s hard to resist when the slot machines are shiny, loud and have cute graphics!
-The downside is your money can disappear very quickly within a push of a button or a roll of a dice.
+It’s hard to resist when the slot machines are shiny, loud, and have cute graphics!
+The downside is that your money can disappear within just one push of a button.

 If you are going to gamble, set a hard limit.
 You can also read strategy books in advance to minimize your risk and losses.